-The starting point in relation to a consideration of the legal framework prohibiting discrimination within the European Union is Article 19 of the Consolidated Version of the Treaty on the functioning of the European Union ("TFEU").
+The starting point in relation to a consideration of the legal framework prohibiting discrimination within the European Union is Article 19 TFEU9.
 This provides:

 "Without prejudice to the other provisions of the Treaties and within the limits of the powers conferred by them upon the Union, the Council, acting unanimously in accordance with a special legislative procedure and after obtaining the consent of the European Parliament, may take appropriate action to combat discrimination based on sex, racial or ethnic origin, religion or belief, disability, age or sexual orientation."